duckduckgo/duckduckhack-docs/walkthroughs/forum-lookup.md

 1. The DuckDuckGo results page makes an AJAX call to the Hacker News API.

-2. When the API call returns, DuckDuckGo will pass the response to the Instant Answer's frontend callback.
+2. When the API call returns, DuckDuckGo will pass the response to the Instant Answer's front end callback.

 3. If the response contains any articles, the Instant Answer will display each item to the user.